Tremblant/blackAI/_posts/2026-03-03-my-ai-infrastructure-journey.md

 ## My North Star

-There's a version of AI in Africa that I want to help build — one where startups can ship reliable ML products without needing a staff of 20 infrastructure engineers from San Francisco.
+There's a version of AI in Africa that I want to help build — one where startups can ship reliable ML products without needing a staff of 20 infrastructure engineers like the tech giants.

 That means building open, documented, reproducible patterns.
 Writing them down.
 Sharing them publicly.